gacybercenter/kinetic/README.md

 salt salt state.highstate
 ```

-This command will likely end with an error stating ```Authentication error occurred.```.
+This command will likely end with an error stating ```Authentication error occurred```.
 That's OK - we made changes to the master configuration
 that caused the master daemon to restart, so it couldn't return the results properly.
 If you run an additional highstate, you will see that
 the configurations were successfully applied.